sethmlarson/sethmlarson.dev/app/markdown/2022-12-27/working-on-urllib3-full-time-for-one-week.md

 alpha of urllib3 v2.0.
 We split up the tasks, so we could work concurrently and coordinated a time each day to discuss and review each other's work from the previous day.

-These were the two tasks I wanted to complete during the week:
+These were the three tasks I wanted to complete during the week:

 - [Create BaseHTTPConnection APIs](https://github.com/urllib3/urllib3/issues/1985)
 - [Write a Migration Guide for v1.26.x -> v2.0.0](https://github.com/urllib3/urllib3/issues/1973)